 Kristen Rantanen (far right) is pictured above with our production team on location for 2017 Strictly Business Inspiration Award winner Steven Morales’ (second from right) award video.

-As part of the Q&A series with our Executive Team, we spoke with Kristen Rantanen, senior vice president of communications and public affairs, about her role as chief storyteller, how her job has changed over the years, the importance of advocacy work, and why changes to the Medicaid program are a concern for JEVS Human Services.
+In our Executive Q&A series, we talk with chief leaders across JEVS Human Services about programs, services and initiatives that are “making hope happen” for our clients and those in need throughout the Greater Philadelphia region.
+This month, we spoke with Kristen Rantanen, senior vice president of communications and public affairs, about her role as chief storyteller, how her job has changed over the years, the importance of advocacy work, and why changes to the Medicaid program are a concern for JEVS Human Services.

 Q: What gets you excited about your job?